+Project No:

-Environmental Authority No: Project No: Term of Plan (yrs): Commencement date:
+Term of Plan (yrs):

+Commencement date:

-\Q' Data and Information Method Of Record Keeping To Be Used Frequency site plans journal photographs Other Topsoil stripping and stockpiling (e.g. record topsoil stockpiles, location and age) 1 Area disturbed and rehabilitation (e.g. map of the area of disturbance and photos of rehabilitation) ,25 9 Pre and post-mine landform (e.g. record photographs of the area prior to and following mining) nain Water discharge quality (e.g. note colour of discharge water from sediment dams) Dam maintenance (e.g. record of dam maintenance such as sediment removal) Record of complaints (e.g. air, noise, tracks etc) (e.g. record in journal any complaints received by adjoining land owner, actions taken and the outcomes of the action) Site specific conditions (e.g. record of monitoring to demonstrate compliance with any site specific conditions) Remediation of contaminated land (e.g. record of current and remediated contaminated land) Waste Management (e.g. record of waste taken to a regulated waste collection depot) Rehabilitation quotes, estimates and actual costs Others - relevant to performance category
+00 Data and Information Method Of Record Keeping To Be Used Fraguenav Data and information Site plans Journal Photographs Other Frequency Topsoil stripping and stockpiling (e.g. record topsoil stockpiles, location and age) 20 Area disturbed and rehabilitation (e.g. map of the area of disturbance and photos of rehabilitation) N.C.
+Pre and post-mine landform (e.g. record photographs of the area prior to and following mining) 3/4 Water discharge quality (e.g. note colour of discharge water from sediment dams) (10) Dam maintenance (e.g. record of dam maintenance such as sediment removal) Record of complaints (e.g. air, noise, tracks etc) (e.g. record in journal any complaints received by adjoining land owner, actions taken and the outcomes of the action) Site specific conditions (e.g. record of monitoring to demonstrate compliance with any site specific conditions) Remediation of contaminated land (e.g. record of current and remediated contaminated land) Waste Management (e.g. record of waste taken to a regulated waste collection depot) Rehabilitation quotes, estimates and actual costs Others - relevant to performance category